Lordship of Vignacourt

 He obtained the title of Lord of Vignacourt, Vidame of Amiens, Baron of Picquigny with the purchasing credits of the Duck of Chaulnes in 1774.
 Vidame was a title of French nobility very unusual.
 He died at Paris 10 years later, in 1784.

-His wife Rachel Moïses Isaakes died in 1817 was buried too, to Paris Pere-Lachaise cemetery.
+His wife Rachel Moïses Isaakes was buried too, to Paris Pere-Lachaise cemetery, in 1817.

 Charles Francois DESELLE

 Lord of Chatellenie of Vignacourt, Breilly-sur-Somme (8 mi from Vignacourt), Toulay (near Breilly) and other places.
 Knight, Counselor of the King and vidame of Amiens city.
 Vidame a french word from Latin "Vicedominus" reliant on the feudal status of the territory.

 Lord of county Mesnil-Saint-Denis and Beaurain and other places.